 At the same time, I believe that paying off your mortgage should be approached from 2 directions.
 The first, saving money, is one that most personal finance articles seems to be about.
 The second, however, is key to paying it off even faster, and that’s about increasing your income.
 And that’s something I’ll be focusing on much more.

 Mortgage Crunch Guides

-Facebook – I share mortgage broker profiles and news
+Facebook – I share mortgage and real estate news

 Twitter – I share mortgage, housing, and real estate news

 Hi, my name is Cedric Liem. although this blog was technically up and running at the end of April 2017, at the time, I was a stay at home dad with a 1 year old daughter.
 She’s started part time daycare in December 2017, so it’s only now that I’ve got some time on my hands to devote to this website.

 I have a strong personal interest in this area as someone who has bought and paid off two homes now (sequentially, I don’t own 2 homes) and went through several realtors with some bad experiences including one that left me for 4 days while he headed of to Montreal to party while I entertained the 30 plus visitors over the period.